baylibre-acme/ACME/README.md

 $ sudo chmod 700 /path/to/sdcard/root/home/root/.ssh -R
 ```

-Unmount the SD Card cleanly, and re-insert it in the ACME system them power it back.
+Unmount the SD Card cleanly, and re-insert it in the ACME system then power it back.

 Run a standard SSH connection to get a system shell :
 ```
-$: ssh root@baylibre-acme.local
+$ ssh root@baylibre-acme.local
 ```

 ## CLI Usage Instructions ##